|

 just as Bergson has been explaining.
 Any human's consciousness,

-when trained in CTMs turns quantum real and c¤mplementary
+when trained in CTMs turns quantum

-duration into classical state,
+real and c¤mplementary duration into classical state, locus,

-locus, and lisr
+and lisr independence.

 From which any classicist may establish 'opposition,' thence